Golden bandicoot: Predation

 Large birds are the primary, natural predator of the golden bandicoot, but many predatory species have been introduced within its range.
 The European red fox (Vulpes vulpes), feral cats, and feral dogs all prey upon the golden bandicoot.
 When feral cats were introduced to Hermite Island, the golden bandicoot quickly became extinct just before 1912.
 On Marchinbar Island, hair samples from the golden bandicoot have been recovered in scat samples from feral dogs, and Aboriginal people have been known to hunt them as well.
 Wild dogs were present on the Marchinbar until 2004 or 2005, when they were eradicated.

 The greatest threat to the species has been, and remains, feral cats.

 Habitat alteration

 Changes in fire regions have been cited as another major factor in the decline of the golden bandicoot.
 Reduced groundcover due to fires makes the golden bandicoot more exposed to predation, but it has been reported that the golden bandicoot prefers areas that have been burnt relatively recently, as these have fresh new vegetation close to the ground.

 Conservation

 Status

-With the last assessment done in 2012, the golden bandicoot was listed as vulnerable on the IUCN Red List.
+Previously listed as vulnerable most recently as 2016 on the IUCN Red List, as of 2026 the species is listed as least concern.

 As of 2023 both subspecies are classed as vulnerable under the EPBC Act in Australia, since July 2000.
-The mainland subspecies is listed as extinct under the Biodiversity Conservation Act 2016 (NSW) and Flora and Fauna Guarantee Act 1988 (Vic.), and as vulnerable under the Biodiversity Conservation Act 2016 (WA), while I.a. barrowensis is only listed on the Biodiversity Conservation Act 2016 (WA) (as vulnerable).
+The mainland subspecies is listed as extinct under the Biodiversity Conservation Act 2016 (NSW) and Flora and Fauna Guarantee Act 1988 (Vic.), and as vulnerable under the Biodiversity Conservation Act 2016 (WA), while I. a. barrowensis is only listed on the Biodiversity Conservation Act 2016 (WA) (as vulnerable).